File Allocation Table: Challenges and lawsuits

-The Public Patent Foundation (PUBPAT) submitted evidence to the US Patent and Trademark Office (USPTO) in 2004 disputing the validity of U.S. patent 5,579,517, including prior art references from Xerox and IBM.
+The Public Patent Foundation (PUBPAT) submitted evidence to the U.S. Patent and Trademark Office (USPTO) in 2004 disputing the validity of U.S. patent 5,579,517, including prior art references from Xerox and IBM.
 The USPTO opened an investigation and concluded by rejecting all claims in the patent.
 The next year, the USPTO further announced that following the re-examination process, it affirmed the rejection of '517 and additionally found U.S. patent 5,758,352 invalid on the grounds that the patent had incorrect assignees.

 However, in 2006, the USPTO ruled that features of Microsoft's implementation of the FAT system were "novel and non-obvious", reversing both earlier decisions and leaving the patents valid.

 In February 2009, Microsoft filed a patent infringement lawsuit against TomTom alleging that the device maker's products infringe on patents related to VFAT long filenames.
 As some TomTom products are based on Linux, this marked the first time that Microsoft tried to enforce its patents against the Linux platform.
 The lawsuit was settled out of court the following month with an agreement that Microsoft be given access to four of TomTom's patents, that TomTom will drop support for the VFAT long filenames from its products, and that in return Microsoft not seek legal action against TomTom for the five-year duration of the settlement agreement.

 In October 2010, Microsoft filed a patent infringement lawsuit against Motorola alleging several patents (including two of the VFAT patents) were not licensed for use in the Android operating system.
 They also submitted a complaint to the ITC.

 Developers of open source software have designed methods intended to circumvent Microsoft's patents.

 In 2013, patent EP0618540 "common name space for long and short filenames" (expired since 2014) was invalidated in Germany.
 After the appeal was withdrawn, this judgment became final on 28 October 2015.